Harmful foods for dogs

 - hemlock

-- Deadly Nightshade
+- Deadly nightshade

 - hydrangea

-- Golden shower
+- Golden rain

 This is how you ensure the dog's health

-Prevent poisoning
+Preventing poisoning

-- Avoid feeding the dog leftover food directly at the table
+- Avoid feeding the dog leftover food directly at the table.

-- Avoid spraying pesticides and herbicides in the garden while the dog is nearby
+- Avoid spraying pesticides and herbicides in the garden while the dog is nearby.

-- Store rat poison in lockable cabinets
+- Store rat poison in lockable cabinets.

-- Never leave chocolate lying around openly
+- Never leave chocolate lying around in the open.

-- Do not grow poisonous plants in your garden or home
+- Do not grow poisonous plants in your garden or home.

-Recognize symptoms
+Recognizing symptoms

 - Shortness of breath